101 Dalmatians (franchise): One Hundred and One Dalmatians (1961)

-A 1961 American animated adventure comedy-drama film produced by Walt Disney based on the novel by Dodie Smith.
-The 17th Disney animated feature film, it was originally released to theaters on January 25, 1961 by Buena Vista Distribution.
+A 1961 American animated adventure comedy film produced by Walt Disney based on the novel by Dodie Smith, it was originally released in theaters on January 25, 1961 by Buena Vista Distribution.

 101 Dalmatians II: Patch's London Adventure (2003)

-A 2003 American direct-to-video animated adventure musical comedy-drama film produced by Disney Television Animation, and released by Walt Disney Home Entertainment on January 21, 2003.
-The film is the sequel to the 1961 Disney animated film One Hundred and One Dalmatians.
+A 2003 American animated direct-to-video adventure comedy film produced by Disney Television Animation, and released by Walt Disney Home Entertainment on January 21, 2003, the film is the sequel to the 1961 Disney animated film One Hundred and One Dalmatians.

 The plot involves the titular scrappy puppy who must come to the rescue of his 98 siblings, after villainous Cruella dognaps them once again.